Fastlane (2015): Aftermath

 On the February 23 episode of Raw, Randy Orton called out Seth Rollins to a match.
-When the Authority appeared instead of Rollins, Orton apparently rejoined them.
+When The Authority appeared instead of Rollins, Orton apparently rejoined them.
 On the March 9 episode of Raw, Orton would insult each member of The Authority, only to pass it off as a joke, but later in the night, Orton would refuse a tag by Rollins during a 2-on-1 handicap match against Roman Reigns, intentionally cost both of them the match.
 Afterwards, Orton brutally attacked Rollins, following it up with an RKO through the broadcast table.
+On the March 12 episode of SmackDown, Orton challenged Rollins to a match at WrestleMania 31, which Rollins accepted on the following Raw.

-Dolph Ziggler, Ryback and Erick Rowan avenged their loss on the February 26 episode of SmackDown, defeating Rollins, Kane and Big Show.
+Dolph Ziggler, Ryback, and Erick Rowan avenged their loss on the February 26 episode of SmackDown, defeating Rollins, Kane, and Big Show.

-Bray Wyatt called out the Undertaker after a series of mysterious messages that were played out on February episodes of Raw and SmackDown saying he was no longer afraid of the Undertaker and proclaiming that he was "the new face of fear".
-On the March 9th episode of Raw, Undertaker accepted Wyatt's challenge to face each other at WrestleMania 31 by setting Wyatt's trademark rocking chair on fire with a bolt of lightning.
+Bray Wyatt called out The Undertaker after a series of mysterious messages that were played out on February episodes of Raw and SmackDown, saying he was no longer afraid of the Undertaker and proclaiming that he was "the new face of fear".
+On the March 9 episode of Raw, Undertaker accepted Wyatt's challenge to face each other at WrestleMania 31 by setting Wyatt's trademark rocking chair on fire with a bolt of lightning.

-Paige received a rematch against Nikki Bella for the Divas Championship on the March 2 edition of Raw, which she won via DQ after Brie Bella interfered.
-The Bellas attacked Paige post-match, only for AJ Lee to return and fight the Bellas off.
+Paige received a rematch against Nikki Bella for the Divas Championship on the March 2 episode of Raw, which she won via DQ after Brie Bella interfered.
+The Bellas attacked Paige post-match, only for AJ Lee to return and fight The Bella Twins off.
+On that week's SmackDown, Lee defeated Brie after Paige prevented Nikki from interfering.
+On March 9, a tag team match pitting The Bella Twins against Lee and Paige was scheduled for WrestleMania 31.

-The Usos received a title rematch against Tyson Kidd and Cesaro on the following Raw.
+The Usos received a championship rematch against WWE Tag Team Champions Tyson Kidd and Cesaro on the following Raw.
 Natalya turned heel during the match when she interfered and caused a disqualification that kept the titles from changing hands.

+Also, John Cena challenged Rusev to a rematch for the United States Championship, which Rusev declined.
+On the March 2 episode of Raw, Stephanie McMahon stated that Cena would not be competing at WrestleMania unless Rusev agreed to a match.
+The following week, after Rusev won his match, Rusev made several insulting remarks toward the US, which drew the ire of Cena, who applied the STF on Rusev until Rusev passed out.
+Cena used a bottle of water to revive Rusev and placed him in the hold again, and refused to release it until Lana granted Cena a title rematch against Rusev at WrestleMania 31.